HIGH QUALITY, HARD TO GET AND CUSTOM ELECTROLYTIC CAPACITORS FOR POWER SUPPLIES, DISPLAYS, TVs, MOTHERBOARDS AND MORE!

 • The English, for imposing their failure of a language on the rest of the world :dodgy:

-Reason: Added Butterworth filter and speaker enclosure examples
+Reason: Added Butterworth filter and speaker enclosure examples, APS to the culprits; removed some parts

 User avatar